1987 Detroit Tigers

 History, Comments, Contributions

 One more point that should be added concerning this team was the addition of Doyle Alexander.
 The Tigers acquired him for a minor league pitcher named John Smoltz before the trading deadline.
 And man did it end up being a pretty strong trade - for the short term that is.
-Doyle was simply outstanding.
+Alexander was simply outstanding.
 He finished the season in a Tigers' uniform with a 9-0 mark and a 1.53 ERA in 11 starts.
 He finished three of those games.
-If I remember correctly his dominance down the stretch may have earned him Cy Young votes.
-This trade is still discussed among Tiger fans.
-Knowing what we now know about Smoltz's career, was this trade worth it.
-We don't win the 1987 AL East without him but we lost out on a great pitcher that could've been a key player to our rotation for years.
-I side with the trade being worth it.
-When in contention you have to make your move.
-And it's obvious the Tigers had a good chance to win this thing as evidenced by the AL East title.
-Contributed by David Troppens
+His dominance down the stretch was such that it earned him some Cy Young Award votes.
+This trade is still discussed among Tiger fans, because knowing what we now know about Smoltz's career, was this trade worth it?
+It is clear that without Alexander, the Tigers would not have won the AL East title, but on the other hand, Detroit gave up a great pitcher that could have been a key member of the starting rotation for years.
+But while he was considered a good prospect, no one saw Smoltz as a future Hall of Famer, and the trade accomplished exactly what was sought: a division title.
+A few breaks in the ALCS would have meant a trip to the World Series, where the potential opponents, the St. Louis Cardinals, were a flawed team that was at the Tigers' mercy.